#14 - Employment and Recruitment Procedures for Faculty and Academic Support Professional Positions, Continuing and Temporary

 Candidate = A person listed on Form C

-Before a vacant position can be advertised or filled, Form A must be approved by the Vice President (ordinarily the Department Chair/Unit Head and the Dean/Director approvals are also expected).
-Form B is completed by the Department Chair/Unit Head and approved by the Dean/Director and the Civil Rights Director.
+Before a vacant position can be advertised or filled, Form A must be completed by the Hiring Manager and submitted via the online PAR system and approved by the Dean, the Vice President and the President.
+Form B is completed by the Hiring Manager (Department Chair/Unit Head) and approved by the Dean/Director and the Civil Rights Director.
 Advertising for a position should not occur until both Forms A and B have been approved.